apmitchell/clockTest/README.md

 JS Test - beginner - create a clock

 Create a clock that displays Hour Second Minute and Seconds
-* Place your code into another directory
+* Place your code into child directory of your First and Lastname with no spaces
-* You should use one file for the entire project (.html)
+* In your personal dir, create one .html file with your solution